tea2x/quantum-purse/README.md

 ## How to use

 The following flag in `src/core/config.ts` switch controls mainnet/testnet.
-Change that to `true` for main-net and leave it be for test-net:
+Change that to `true` for main-net and leave it `false` for test-net:
 ```typescript
 export const IS_MAIN_NET = false;
 ```